RNA, local moves on plane trees, and transpositions on tableaux: The graph of -local moves in type

-\begin{remark} We can prove directly that the total distance equals the total number of descendants $des_T=d_T$.
-(The vertex $v$ has distance $k$ from the root exactly when the unique path between $v$ and the root has $k+1$ vertices on it.
+\begin{proof} Vertex $v$ of plane tree $T$ has distance $k$ from the root exactly when the unique path between $v$ and the root has $k+1$ vertices on it.
 The $k$ vertices on this path other than $v$ are precisely the vertices in $T$ with $v$ as a descendant.
-Thus each vertex $v$ contributes exactly $k$ to $d_T$ and exactly $k$ to $des_T$.)
+Thus each vertex $v$ contributes exactly $k$ to $d_T$ and exactly $k$ to $des_T$. \end{proof}

-However we find both viewpoints useful in different contexts.
-For one example, see Proposition \ref{proposition: max/min elements} below.
-For another, note that each descendent in a plane tree corresponds to a nesting of arcs in the associated noncrossing matching.
-Thus the total number of descendants of a plane tree corresponds to the total nesting within a noncrossing matching.
-(We do not discuss noncrossing matchings in detail in this manuscript; for more, see e.g. \cite{RusTym11, Rus11}.) \end{remark}
+\begin{remark} The notions of total distance and of total number of descendants can be useful in different contexts.
+For one example, see the proof of Proposition \ref{proposition: max/min elements}.
+For another example, note that each descendant in a plane tree corresponds to a nesting of arcs in the associated noncrossing matching.
+Thus the total number of descendants in a plane tree corresponds to the total number of nestings within a noncrossing matching.
+(We do not discuss noncrossing matchings in detail in this manuscript; for more, see e.g. \cite{Rus11, RusTym11}.) \end{remark}